real2sim-ws/real2sim-ws.github.io/index.md

 ---

+The goal of this workshop is to help define the emerging field of *real2sim* and bring together the researchers from various parts of robotics who are interested in this problem.

-Real2Sim captures the ability to construct and build high-fidelity simulators directly from real-world data.
+Real2Sim refers to the construction and building high-fidelity simulators directly from real-world data.
 Such simulation engines can take a variety of forms, ranging from perception simulation, to dynamics and physics, and even to behaviors and interactions.
-The goal of this workshop is to help define the emerging field of real2sim and bring together the researchers from various parts of robotics who are interested in this problem.

 ![](assets/img/banner.jpg)